 Guys who want to tie their facial hair into their hairstyle can try asking their barbers for fade haircuts that blend into their sideburns and beards.
 This gives a nice, cohesive feel and makes you look infinitely more well-groomed.
 Thicker, wavier hair will benefit from a precise taper such as this, which uses clippers to make your temples, edges and sideburns crisp and well-defined.
 Up the gentlemanly factor with some gel or shine pomade, such as Bed Head for Men by TIGI Slick Trick.

 1. Afro Skin Fade

 Not sure whether to rock that ’fro or shave it off?
 Well, who said you gotta choose one?
 Yup, this non-committal look has been spotted on the streets and we have to admit, it’s kind of genius how it seamlessly mixes both styles.
 A full, kinky afro on top and a light fade below both create a whole new look that’s fresh and on-trend.
-Apart from stopping in for a trim every two weeks to maintain your skin fade, this is pretty much low-maintenance and just needs the occasional spritz of leave-in product, such as Dove Quench Absolute Leave-in Detangler, to soften.
+Apart from stopping in for a trim every two weeks to maintain your skin fade, this is pretty much low-maintenance and just needs the occasional spritz of leave-in product to soften.